What is personal property replacement cost coverage?

 When do you need a personal property replacement cost endorsement?

-“An endorsement is just a contract addendum that changes coverage,” Wells says.
+“An endorsement is just a contract addendum that changes coverage,” Wells said.
 “Many homeowner forms provide ACV coverage, so it’s very common to purchase the replacement cost endorsement to add on to the policy.”

 There are some types of home insurance policies that include replacement cost coverage.
 HO-5 policies offer increased protection for more high-value items and also offer replacement cost coverage.
 HO-5 policies are geared toward higher-value homes with a lot of valuable property, so they do not apply to every home.